Double act: United States and Canada

-In the United States and Canada, the tradition was more popular in the earlier part of the 20th century with vaudeville-derived acts such as Laurel and Hardy, Abbott and Costello, Burns and Allen, Jackie Gleason and Art Carney, Wheeler & Woolsey, and Lyons and Yosco and continuing into the television age with Martin and Lewis, Kenan & Kel, Bob and Ray, the Smothers Brothers, Wayne and Shuster, Allen and Rossi, Jack Burns and Avery Schreiber, Bert and Ernie Rowan and Martin, Mike Nichols and Elaine May, the Wayans Brothers, Stewie Griffin and Brian Griffin from Family Guy and Shawn and Gus in Psych.
+In the United States and Canada, the tradition was more popular in the earlier part of the 20th century with vaudeville-derived acts such as Laurel and Hardy, Abbott and Costello, Burns and Allen, Jackie Gleason and Art Carney, Wheeler & Woolsey, Olsen and Johnson, and Lyons and Yosco and continuing into the television age with Martin and Lewis, Kenan & Kel, Bob and Ray, the Smothers Brothers, Wayne and Shuster, Allen and Rossi, Jack Burns and Avery Schreiber, Bert and Ernie, Rowan and Martin, Mike Nichols and Elaine May, the Wayans Brothers, Stewie Griffin and Brian Griffin from Family Guy and Shawn and Gus in Psych.
 The series I Love Lucy was known for its double acts, and Lucille Ball served as foil to both her husband Desi Arnaz and to Vivian Vance.
 Vance could also serve as foil to William Frawley when the situation required.
 Vance and Ball would again serve as a double act in their next series The Lucy Show.
 More recently, the model has been largely supplanted by that of the "buddy movie" genre, which has introduced several notable comedy partnerships not formally billed as a single "act" in the traditional manner.
 The earliest example of such a team may have been Bob Hope and Bing Crosby; later examples include Gene Wilder and Richard Pryor, Burt Reynolds and Dom DeLuise, Dan Aykroyd and John Belushi, Corey Haim and Corey Feldman, David Spade and Chris Farley and child stars Drake Bell and Josh Peck.
 Based on the gag-man/straight-man concept, "Stoner" duos like Cheech & Chong, Jay & Silent Bob, and Harold & Kumar have also proven quite popular with audiences.
 The double act format can also be used in presenting noncomedic information in an entertaining manner, such as Savage/Hyneman pair of the Discovery Channel's MythBusters (which Savage stated was unintentional when they began the series but naturally grew into a double act as the result of their own conflicting personalities).
 From 2006 to 2010, Apple used the double-act formula successfully in its popular series of I'm a Mac/And I'm a PC ads with John Hodgman and Justin Long.